-Most people love the idea of entertaining—in theory, at least.
-We all want our table to be beautiful and Insta-worthy and our meal to rival our latest great restaurant outing.
-The problem?
-In a time-starved world, it can be difficult to start thinking about your looming Thanksgiving dinner party until the day of, which can lead to panic.
-The trick is to keep it simple, work with what you have, and follow a strict schedule that will lead you to the finish line in time and stress-free.
+When it comes to holiday entertaining, the ideal setup would include a beautiful tablescape and a coursed out meal that rivals our latest great restaurant outing.
+However, it can be difficult to execute in a time-starved world.
+The trick to planning a seamless holiday get together is to keep it simple, work with what you have, and follow a strict schedule that will lead you to the finish line in time, and feeling stress-free.

 Few people understand this better than design experts and chefs, who all make it their life mission to know how to entertain—and do it well.
-So when interior designer Becky Shea and chef Matt Powell (formerly editor at Homepolish) clued us in on their latest event, we had to ask them for their best tips to throwing a Thanksgiving dinner party without stress.
-From setting the right ambiance to choosing the right menu, here are their top tips for a seamless Thanksgiving dinner.
-Best of all, Powell shared the evening's recipes with us so you can try them at home too.
+That's why we tapped interior designer Becky Shea and chef Matt Powell to clue us in on their best tips for throwing a seamless holiday dinner party.
+From setting the right ambiance to choosing the right menu, to even including some recipes ideas, Shea and Powell show us how to throw a holiday fête—and as hosts, enjoy it, too.

 Start With Pre-Party Treats

-"Whether it's a curated platter of gourmet cheeses to take the initial hangry feelings away or a welcome cocktail to ease the flow of conversation, guests will always appreciate some munchies prior to dinner," says chef and former Homepolish editor, Matt Powell.
+"Whether it's a curated platter of gourmet cheeses to take the initial hangry feelings away or a welcome cocktail to ease the flow of conversation, guests will always appreciate some munchies before dinner," Powell says.
 "Plus, it'll buy you some time to finish up last-minute preparations and cooking."

-Having these snacks and cocktails ready before your guests show up will not only make them more satiated, but it will also give them something to do until the party really picks up.
+Having snacks and cocktails ready before your guests show up will not only keep guests comfortably satiated (but not stuffed), but it will also give them something to do until the party really picks up.
 "We always have a medley of bite-size appetizers our guests can nibble on as they settle in and make themselves comfortable, coupled with a fully stocked bar and a variety of mixers, fruits, and garnishes.
-A fall-themed signature cocktail like a Hot Toddy can always add to the experience."
+A fall-themed signature cocktail like a Hot Toddy can always add to the experience," Powell adds.

 Consider Each Guest's Footprint

-"It's important to understand the space you have and how many guests you can comfortably accommodate to create your flow," warns interior designer Becky Shea.
-"Having a low-key, laid-back plan in place for the evening is instrumental to the success of keeping the conversation active and our guests engaged.
-You should also know how many courses will be served so that you can include the right number of plates, glassware, and flatware.
-From there, you can build out your table décor with the knowledge that each guest's footprint is accounted for."
+"It's important to understand the space you have and how many guests you can comfortably accommodate to create your flow," Shea warns.
+"Having a low-key, laid-back plan in place for the evening is instrumental to the success of keeping the conversation active and your guests engaged."

 Set an Inviting Table

-"It doesn't have to be elaborate or over the top, but a table setting that is a bit more extra than your typical dining table shows guests that this is, in fact, a special occasion," says Powell.
+"It doesn't have to be elaborate or over the top, but a table setting that is a bit more extra than your typical dining table shows guests that this is, in fact, a special occasion," Powell suggests.
 "Go for the full set of silverware, break out the nice china, and never forget a flourish of florals."

-For the centerpiece, Shea mixed a combination of florals and edible items from the menu: "We got creative and used edible centerpieces, seasonal flowers in vases from throughout our home, musky-scented candles, and a fun place card to pique curiosity and ignite conversation."
+For example, in the centerpiece pictured above, Shea mixed a combination of florals and edible items from the menu.
+"We got creative and used edible centerpieces, seasonal flowers in vases from throughout our home, musky-scented candles, and a fun place card to pique curiosity and ignite conversation," Shea says.

-Tackling each of the five sense is the most important aspect of creating the right ambience, according to Shea.
-"As an interior designer, I understand that each of the senses should be stimulated in order to create a balanced home, and the same rule applies during a Thanksgiving gathering.
+Tackling each of the five senses is the most important aspect of creating the right ambiance, Shea says.
+"As an interior designer, I understand that each of the senses should be stimulated to create a balanced home, and the same rule applies during a holiday gathering.
 The first step is a clean and tidy home that can be layered with candles, warm lighting, fresh flowers, music at the perfect volume, and texture."

-"We all like to show off, but your friends are not expecting a three-star Michelin experience in your home," says Powell.
+"We all like to show off, but your friends are not expecting a three-star Michelin experience in your home," Powell points out.
 "Stick to foods you know will please, and make slight variations.
 It's fun to experiment, but there's no need for undue stress at your party.
-So save the beef wellington for another time—a good roast duck leg dish or roast chicken will work wonders."
+So save the beef Wellington for another time—a good roast duck leg dish or roast chicken will work wonders."

-When crafting your menu, Shea also recommends tackling any dietary restrictions that may arise: "We find it's important to ask well in advance if any of our guests have food allergies or restrictions so we can accommodate and include variety on our menu."
+When crafting your menu, Shea also recommends tackling any dietary restrictions that may arise.
+"We find it's important to ask well in advance if any of our guests have food allergies or restrictions so we can accommodate and include variety on our menu," Shea says.

-Prep Your Menu Kale and Brussels Sprout Salad With Squash and Cranberries
+Kale and Brussels Sprouts Salad With Squash and Cranberries